Paraguay–United States relations: U.S. engages with dictators

 Washington's influence in Paraguay expanded during World War II with economic and technical assistance.
 Seeking to counter Axis influence in South America, in 1942 the U.S. funded significant public health, agriculture and infrastructure projects in Paraguay for the first time.
 During the conflict, Washington liaised with Higinio Morínigo, a general who seized the Paraguayan presidency in 1940.
 Morínigo, having no ideological opposition to fascism, severed ties with Nazi Germany and its allies in 1942 under pressure from the United States and in pursuit of economic aid.
 For the same reasons, he declared war on the Axis in February 1945.
 With the war in Europe nearly over by that time, Paraguayan forces never saw combat abroad.
 Beyond the country’s limited resources and landlocked geography, Paraguayans expressed reluctance to enter another conflict after suffering more than 50,000 killed and wounded in the Chaco War.

 Paraguayan dictator Alfredo Stroessner alongside Jimmy Carter in 1977.
 Stroessner maintained close ties with the U.S. until the end of the Cold War.

 In the post-war period, Paraguay experienced several years of political instability.
 Morínigo lost power and fled to exile in Argentina in 1948, and several men served as president for brief periods before Alfredo Stroessner established a new dictatorship in 1954.
 During his 35-year rule, the United States supported anti-communist repression and maintained close security and economic ties.
-Between 1962 and 1989, the United States provided more than $150 million in direct economic and military assistance to Paraguay under the Stroessner regime.
+Between 1962 and 1989, the United States provided more than $150 million in direct economic and military assistance to the Stroessner regime.
 The United States indirectly supported the Itaipu Dam, inaugurated in May 1984 by Stroessner and his Brazilian counterpart, the dictator João Figueiredo.
 More than $2 billion in U.S. aid for Brazil as a whole arrived during this era under the Alliance for Progress, helping to strengthen Brazil's financial and energy sectors and enabling financing for Paraguay's share of Itaipu’s construction.